-The Company had no employees in the current or preceding years.
+The Company had no employees in the current or preceding year.
 All administration is performed by employees of the Group.
-The directors of the Company, with the exception of P H Whitaker, are employed by Paragon Finance PLC, and their remuneration is disclosed within the financial statements of that company, which do not form part of this Report.
+The directors of the Company are all employed by Paragon Finance PLC, a fellow group company, and their remuneration is disclosed within the financial statements of that company, which do not form part of this Report.